Moving with Pets Across Country: Tips, Tricks, Costs & More

 Preparing for the move

-If your dog is used to riding in the car (or, even better, if its taken long trips before), you should have no problem with the move.
+If your dog is used to riding in the car (or, even better, if it has taken long trips before), you should have no problem with the move.
 However, if you’re traveling with a puppy or dog that has very little experience in the car, you’ll need to prepare.

 Start around a month before, training your dog to make short drives and gradually increasing travel time for each session.